-Cloud computing isn’t just limited to file storage; software services can be stored and utilised in the cloud, allowing for instant access to the facilities you need.
+Cloud computing isn’t just limited to file storage; software services can be stored and utilised in the cloud, allowing for instant access to the facilities you need and make your internal communications and file sharing easier and more secure.
 Buying and installing software from a physical disc are a distant memory; nowadays full suites of software are available to use online as soon as you sign up.

 This Software as a Service (SaaS) solution is becoming increasingly popular and gaining a lot of momentum, as more enterprise companies are offering their services on a subscription basis, where they handle the hosting, hardware, installation, and maintenance, and you simply pay to use it.

 Consider how popular Google Apps and Office 365 are becoming in the modern workplace; they offer a full package of productivity applications without any installation required on your local computer.
 Businesses, and SMEs, are starting to reap the benefits of what cloud computing can offer, whereby they can still make use of enterprise software solutions without having to dedicate technical resources to manage them internally.